infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ### Nomenclature ###

 All the command-line tools rely on the same terminology when it comes to options and arguments.
-As an example, most binaries have options named `--create`, `--list`, `--fetch` etc.
+As an example, most binaries have options named `--create`, `--list`, `--fetch`, etc.

 For more information on the options provided by a binary, do not hesitate to rely on the `--help` option.
-Noteworthy is that the help is relative to the options already provided.
+Note that the help is relative to the options already provided.

-As an example, the help for _infinit-user_ displays the general options available: export, create, import, list etc.:
+For example, the help for _infinit-user_ displays the general options available: export, create, import, list, etc.:

 ```
+$> infinit-user --help
-$> Usage: infinit-user MODE [OPTIONS...]
+Usage: infinit-user MODE [OPTIONS...]

 Infinit user utility:

 Modes:
   --create                    Create a user
-  --export               Export a user so that it may be imported elsewhere
+  --export                    Export a user so that it may be imported
+                              elsewhere
   --fetch                     Fetch a user from the Hub
   --import                    Import a user
   --pull                      Remove a user from the Hub
   --delete                    Delete a user locally
   --push                      Push a user to the Hub
-  --signup               Create and register a user
+  --signup                    Create and push a user to the Hub
   --login                     Log the user to the Hub
   --list                      List users

 Miscellaneous:
   -h [ --help ]               display the help
   -s [ --script ]             silence all extraneous human friendly messages
+  -f [ --force-version ] arg  force used version
   -v [ --version ]            display version
-  -a [ --as ]            user to run commands as (default: system user)
+  -a [ --as ] arg             user to run commands as (default: system user)
 ```

-However, the help when invoking the `--create` option gives a completely different output:
+While the help when invoking the `--create` shows the options associated with creating a user:

 ```
+$> infinit-user --create --help
-$> Usage: infinit-user --create [OPTIONS...]
+Usage: infinit-user --create [OPTIONS...]

 Create a user: